sysu-software/kturnSeeker/README.md

 Overview:
 ---------
-kturnSeeker is a software to identify novel forward Kink-turn RNAs (fktRNAs) and backward Kink-turn RNAs (bktRNAs) from fasta file identified from RIP-PEN-seq/PEN-seq/sub-PEN-seq or others small RNA-seq data.
+kturnSeeker is a software for identifying forward Kink-turn RNAs (fktRNAs) and backward Kink-turn RNAs (bktRNAs) from fasta file identified from RIP-PEN-seq/PEN-seq/sub-PEN-seq or others small RNA-seq data.

 Usage:
 ---------